 Queens’ Green is presumably named for its proximity to the College, and should therefore be spelled in the same way.
 In Loggan’s 1688 plan, it is marked as Queens Coll: Green.
 Queens’ Green is owned by Cambridge City Council, and is registered Common Land.

-Queen’s Road is named after Queen Victoria, so is correctly spelled Queen’s in the singular.
+Queen’s Road is named after Queen Victoria, so is correctly spelled Queen’s in the singular form.
 The un-named road previously referred to as “the road along the backs of the colleges” was given the name “Queen’s Road” by the Cambridge Improvement Commissioners at their meeting on 1889 June 18.

 [Cambridge Independent Press, vol. LXXXIV, No. 3814, 1889 June 21, p.
 6 col. 5 - credit to Mike Petty for finding this reference]

 The above references disprove certain other published statements about the origin of the name:

 Queen’s Road is written with the apostrophe before the s, because it was not named after the college founded by two Queens, but to commemorate Queen Victoria’s Jubilee .